djalbat/inference/README.md

 * Components need to be remounted in response to updates instead of making benign changes to their children.

-* Updates need to be filtered in some way before being passed to the `render()` method.
+* Updates need to be processed in some way before being passed to the `render()` method.

 It is recommended that you create an `updateHandler()` in order to address these kinds of requirements, invoking it in preference to either the `render()` or `forceUpdate()` methods.
 The above pattern therefore becomes the following: